mh/CodePath-Week1-Dropbox/README.md

 # CodePath-Week1-Dropbox
-CodePath Week 1 Assignment
+CodePath Week 1 Assignment: Dropbox

-This is the Tip Calculator for the CodePath application.
-See the tutorial video for how to make your own [Tip Calculator in Swift](https://vimeo.com/102084767).
+This is the CodePath for iOS Designers course, weeek 1 assignment for the Dropbox application.
 Apply for the iOS for Designers CodePath course here: http://codepath.com/iosfordesigners.

 + Time Spent: 10.5 hours